ajlinhard/byte-size-docs/AWS/Glue/Glue_Overview.md

 2. **Python/Scala/Java**: Supported programming languages for writing Glue jobs
 3. **AWS-managed infrastructure**: Handles resource provisioning and scaling
 4. **AWS service integrations**: Tight coupling with S3, Redshift, RDS, DynamoDB, etc.

+## Problems Glue Solves
+**Provisions and manages the lifecycle of resources :**
+AWS Glue provisions the requested resources like servers, storage, and runtime environment that ETL jobs need.
+It also manages the lifecycle of these resources and removes them when they are not being used.
+AWS Glue maintains the resource pool from where requested capacity is allocated.

+**Provides interactive tools :**
+AWS Glue has tools for each persona for performing development activities that include no-code, low-code, and interactive tools, so it reduces development time.

+**Auto-generates code :**
+AWS Glue auto-generates code when built-in transformations are used, which is optimized for runtime and cost-effectiveness.
+It also provides features to upload the scripts to make migration more straightforward.

+**Connects to hundreds of data stores :**
+AWS Glue connects to hundreds of data stores, including Amazon Redshift, relational databases, MongoDB, and software as a service (SaaS) providers like Salesforce.
+It also exposes APIs to conveniently build your own connectors.

+**Creates a data catalog for various data sources :**
+AWS Glue provides the opportunity to create a data catalog for various data sources that could help search metadata and classify data.
+AWS Glue Data Catalog is used by multiple analytics services to work on the data.

+**Identifies sensitive data using ML recognition patterns for PII :**
+AWS Glue helps in identifying sensitive data using ML recognition patterns for personally identifiable information (PII).
+After identification, you can remediate them by redacting through string or cryptographic hashing.

+**Manage and enforce schemas on data-streaming applications :**
+Using AWS Glue, you can also manage and enforce schemas on data-streaming applications.
+Integrations with Apache Kafka and Amazon Kinesis help ensure that downstream systems are not affected by semantic changes in upstream systems.

+**Offers data quality and automatic data scaling :**
+AWS Glue offers data quality for creating and applying built-in rule types or custom rule types to clean and normalize your data.
+AWS Glue automatically scales as the volume of data increases, and it is integrated with Amazon CloudWatch for monitoring.

+## Benefits (According to AWS)
+#### Faster data integration
+With AWS Glue, developers have the flexibility to choose their preferred tool for data preparation and processing.
+This makes it possible to quickly deliver data for analytics, ML, and application development.
+By creating repeatable and reusable workflows, developers can streamline data integration and ETL processes, making collaboration on these tasks more efficient.

+Data engineers can develop and test your AWS Glue job scripts through multiple options:

+1. AWS Glue Studio console
+   - Visual editor
+   - Script editor
+   - AWS Glue Studio notebook
+   - Interactive sessions
+2. Jupyter Notebook
+   - Docker image
+3. Local development
+   - Remote development
+4. AWS Glue Studio ETL library
+   - Local development

+#### Automate data integration at scale
+AWS Glue uses crawlers to scan data sources, identify data format and metadata, register the data's schema, and generate code for transformations.
+It also provides workflows that developers can use to create streamlined and advanced pipelines for ETL tasks.

+#### No infrastructure to manage
+AWS Glue helps you prepare and work on data without users needing to provision and maintain any infrastructure.
+This makes AWS Glue serverless, because AWS will manage and provision servers from a warm pool.
+It automatically scales resources up and down as required by AWS Glue jobs.
+By doing this, data engineers and developers can focus on writing business logic and creating complex workflows.
+AWS Glue works with continuous integration and continuous delivery (CI/CD) and also with alerting or monitoring services to make their workload self-service.

+#### Create, run, and monitor ETL jobs without coding
+AWS Glue Studio provides straightforward creation, running and monitoring of ETL tasks for data transformation through a user-friendly drag-and-drop interface.
+It automatically generates code and offers built-in transformations from AWS Glue DataBrew that can assist with data cleaning and standardization.
+The processed data can then be used for analytical and ML purposes.

+#### Pay only for what you use
+With AWS Glue, users pay only for the resources they consume.
+There's no upfront cost, and users are not charged for a start-up or shutdown time.

 ## Unique Features